clmatherson/ETL_Project/README.md

 Cleaned the salaries data:
 -    Renamed columns as necessary
 -    Dropped unnecessary, and repeating columns (repeated from Fbref table)
-        - Kept the duplicate players as they played on multiple teams.
+-    Kept the duplicate players
+       - The repeating names came from player trades and some players in multiple clubs Created new tables from Fbref data allowing for smaller tables; users can choose to pull in the additional information based on their needs.

 # L: Load